How it all started.

 That was my introduction to project management.
 There were no warnings about what I was getting myself into or guidance about where I could go for help.
-I didn’t even realize that being a “project manager” was a profession until years later.
+I didn’t even realize that “project manager” was a profession until years later.

 Someone was needed to coordinate all the moving pieces, and I was what was available at the time.
 Some are born project managers, some have project management thrust upon them.

 By recalling past projects and distilling them down to actionable advice for sharing on this site, I’m creating a reference that helps me remember what I’ve learned, why that knowledge was important, and how to keep applying it so I can improve in my day-to-day.
 I hope this site will be useful for newcomers to project management, as well as for PM veterans because hard-won lessons are sometimes too easily forgot.

 I’ve managed projects in manufacturing, software development, and space exploration, and I think a lot of what I’ve seen along the way is applicable to pretty much any discipline.
 I’ve worked both remotely and face-to-face with the teams I’ve supported, and often in situations where I would be considered a “non-technical” or “non-expert” project manager.
 I’ve never blogged before, but I’d love to share my experiences with you and hear about yours.
 Here’s some of what I’d like to share:

 Finally, I don’t want this blog to be a one-way street—I’d love to hear from you.
 Please reach out if you'd like to get in touch.